The PhD Structure

-The PhD in Economics is a joint program of the Universities of Milan and Pavia.
-The duration of the program is three years: the first year is mainly dedicated to course work; the second and the third years to research.
-The PhD degree is jointly awarded by the University of Milan and the University of Pavia after completion and defense of an original thesis which must provide a significant contribution to the development of knowledge in Economics.
+The duration of the programme is three years: the first year is mainly dedicated to course work; the second and the third years to research.
+The PhD degree is jointly awarded by the University of Milan and the University of Pavia after completion and defence of an original thesis which must provide a significant contribution to the development of knowledge in Economics.

-During the first year, students attend advanced courses in Microeconomics, Macroeconomics, and Econometrics.
-Three or four courses, of about 20 hours each, are usually offered in each area.
-Additionally, students are expected to prepare a thesis project.
-The project should identify one or more issues to be addressed, and be motivated by a short survey of the literature; the project proposal should include a statement of research objectives, and a research strategy.
-Students are assigned a member of the Faculty as tutor to receive guidance on the research project preparation.
+The research project should identify one or more issues to be addressed, and be motivated by a short survey of the literature; the project proposal should include a statement of research objectives, and a research strategy.
+Students receive guidance on the research project preparation from their Tutor.
 At the end of the first year, students present their projects to the PhD Faculty and fellow students, and submit a short written report of their research activity and results.

 Admission to the third year is conditional on passing all second-year courses and on writing an original research paper that is positively evaluated by the PhD Faculty.
 The paper can be in the form of a preliminary draft but should clearly state the research objectives, include a literature review, and provide original results.

 During the third year, students have to complete their PhD thesis under the supervision of their advisor.